The legislation is ‘a benefit to a person in crisis’

 By Deborah Jeanne Sergeant

 On February 4, 2021, New York Assemblyman Harry B. Bronson (D-138) and Senator Samra Brouk (D-55) introduced legislation to establish state and regional mental health councils to bring mental health care professionals to the scene of mental health emergencies and train 911 dispatchers to summon the needed personnel.
 The proposed law is named “Daniel’s Law” after Daniel Prude, a man who died in March 2020 of asphyxiation days after an altercation with Rochester Police.
 Prude was experiencing a mental health crisis and was allegedly high on PCP, a mind-altering drug that may lead to hallucination.
-The law seeks to meet the needs of people who need crisis services for which law enforcement officers may not have adequate training.
+A well-known and experienced lawyer against drug charges reckons that the law seeks to meet the needs of people who need crisis services for which law enforcement officers may not have adequate training.

 “I can’t wait for this if this does come into practice,” said Kate Fauci, licensed clinical social worker in private practice in Syracuse.
 “Police are trained to do their job.
 It’s to keep people safe.
 They don’t have the mental health training.
 Nowadays with what we know about trauma, you walking up with a gun could make matters worse.”